'Til Tuesday

 Anybody with less taste than Winwood would have made a disaster of this album.
 The lyrics - courtesy of overpaid rent-a-rhymer Will Jennings - are abysmal; the tunes are catchy but hardly of Beatles-esque stature; and the very idea of keyboard solos sends shivers down the spine.

 So how come it works?
 One word: soul.
 Winwood warbles with such feeling and commitment that you can actually listen to him singing 'We're all skating on the thinnest of ice / In a world that isn't so very nice' without kicking the CD player.
-And that takes genius.
+And that takes talent.